 For 8-10 pancakes:

-- 2 cups old-fashioned rolled oats (certified gluten-free if needed)
+- Oats (certified gluten-free if needed)

-- 2 ripe medium bananas (about 1 cup mashed)
+- Bananas (about 1 cup mashed)

-- 1 cup milk of choice (dairy or plant-based)
+- Milk of choice (dairy or plant-based)

 The ripe bananas are crucial for both sweetness and binding, while old-fashioned oats provide the perfect hearty texture.
 Using certified gluten-free oats ensures these pancakes are suitable for those with gluten sensitivities.